 “A fresh start is always made with dirty laundry.”
 (Teri Louise Kelly)

-What does a well-oiled pricing organisation look like?
-We explore three questions.
-First, and perhaps most important, there is the issue of structure.
-In particular, management needs to decide how far down the company to push responsibility, and how many different job profiles to involve in the process.
+What does a lean, mean pricing machine look like?
+We identify several key considerations and then explore three common doubts.
+First, the question of structure.
+Specifically, management needs to decide how far down the company to push responsibility, and how many different job profiles to involve in the process.
 Clearly, there is no “one-size-fits-all” solution.
-The second question is one of incentives.
+Second, incentives.
 What is the best way to compensate those who are responsible for the “health” of the prices we actually achieve in the market?
 In the session, I present several possible schemes and discuss their strengths and weaknesses.
-Third, remember that pricing decisions exist at three levels of abstraction.
-At the highest point, that of the industry, the goal is to gauge the tone of a particular market: significant fluctuations in demand or supply, new regulation, changes in customer sentiment or economic wellbeing, changes in the competitive landscape and so on.
-At the product level, monetisation is focused on the goal of capturing value from customers, keeping in mind that differences in valuation are expected and should be exploited.
-Finally, at the transaction level the management team needs to ensure that the pricing protocol does not result in costly leaks: there needs to be a logical argument for each and every deviation from list prices.
+Third, remember that pricing decisions exist at different levels of abstraction.
+At the highest point, the goal is to gauge the tone of a particular market: significant fluctuations in demand or supply, new regulation, changes in customer sentiment, and so on.
+At the second level, monetization focuses on the task of capturing value from customers, keeping in mind that differences in valuation are expected and should be exploited.
+Finally, at the third and most granular level management needs to ensure that the pricing protocol does not result in costly leaks: there needs to be a logical argument for each and every deviation from list prices.